 Quarterly Ridership Report

-Total Sound Transit ridership increased by 27% during the third quarter of 2016 compared to the same period in 2015.
-All modes with the exception of Tacoma Link saw increases during the quarter.
-System-wide average weekday boardings increased 26% compared to the third quarter in 2015.
+Total Sound Transit ridership increased by 27.5% during the fourthquarter of 2016 compared to the same period in 2015.
+Link and paratransit saw increases during the quarter and ST Express and Sounder remained essentially flat.
+System-wide average weekday boardings increased 27.9% compared to the fourth quarter in 2015.
+There was one fewer weekday in the quarter compared to the prior year.

-ST Express bus ridership increased by 133K, or 2.8% compared to the third quarter in 2015.
-Average weekday boardings came to 65,578 which was a 3% increase over the third quarter of 2015.
+ST Express bus ridership decreased marginally by 0.5% compared to the fourth quarter in 2015.
+Average weekday boardings came to 62,595 which was a 1.1% increase over the fourth quarter of 2015.
 This ridership growth was tempered by low fuel prices, which tend to depress bus ridership.

-Tacoma Link ridership has managed to hold flat despite declines in Pierce Transit service in Pierce County.
-Average weekday boardings stood at 2,911 for the third quarter of 2016, with no change compared to the same period of 2015.
+Tacoma Link ridership decreased 2.4% compared to the fourth quarter of 2015.
+Decreased ridership coincides with declines in Pierce Transit service in Pierce County.
+Average weekday boardings stood at 3,235 for the fourth quarter of 2016, a decrease of 4.0% compared to the same period of 2015.

-Paratransit ridership services increased by 16.5% for the third quarter of 2016.
+Paratransit ridership services increasedby19.1% for the fourth quarter of 2016.
 Paratransit service is provided along the Link corridor under contract with King County Metro.
-The increase in Paratransit ridership is attributed to the increased Paratransit responsibility with the opening of the Link extensions and additional customers requesting access to the Link system.
+The increase in Paratransit ridership is attributed to the opening of the Link extensions and additional customers requesting access to the Link system.

 Documents in .pdf format require the free Adobe Acrobat Reader to view.